by Skinny Ms.

 Many weight lifters listen to hard rock when lifting.
 There’s something about the intensity of heavy rock that seems to help weight lifters and body builders pump iron.
 Hard rock gets the blood pumping, especially music with powerful bass and beat.
 Some awesome rock songs for an intense weight lifting workout can include:

 Mama Said Knock You Out – LL Cool J

 Welcome To The Jungle – Guns ‘n’ Roses

 Lose Yourself – Eminem

-Walking exercise programs require music with various tempos.
+Walking exercise programs require music that varies in tempo.
 Most people change the rate of their walking speed as their heart rate elevates.
-We tend to work harder without even noticing the extra effort when we have our favorite tunes to listen to.
+We tend to work harder without even noticing the extra effort when we’re listening to our favorite tunes.
 They get us pumped up and keep us from getting exerted as easily!